RFC1920/SMCams/README.md

 # Secondary Monument Cameras

-Spawns PTZ cameras at Gas Station, Spermket, Mining Outpose and Lighthouse.
+Spawns PTZ cameras at Gas Station, Spermket, Mining Outpost and Lighthouse.

 Names will be created as, e.g.: